How is the writing of insurance contracts regulated in your jurisdiction?

 In order to solicit and service insurance products in India, an entity must be licensed as an insurance intermediary with the IRDAI and such solicitation and procurement of insurance may only be undertaken in accordance with the regulatory framework applicable to the entity.
 In addition, insurers and insurance intermediaries are also permitted to sell and service insurance policies through recognized distance marketing modes per the “Guidelines on Distance Marketing of Insurance Products” and through an Insurance Self-Network Platforms (ISNP) in accordance with the “Guidelines on insurance e-commerce”.

-While the present RBI framework permits a person resident in India to ‘take’ or obtain a general (including health) insurance policy issued by an overseas non-admitted insurer, if the premium payments are within the overall limits prescribed by the RBI, the present statutory and regulatory framework remains silent on the manner in which such overseas insurance may be sold or serviced, or whether any Indian entity may assist such overseas insurer in servicing such insurance policy.
+While the present RBI framework permits a person resident in India to take or obtain a general (including health) insurance policy issued by an overseas non-admitted insurer, if the premium payments are within the overall limits prescribed by the RBI, the present statutory and regulatory framework remains silent on the manner in which such overseas insurance may be sold or serviced, or whether any Indian entity may assist such overseas insurer in servicing such insurance policy.

+Are insurers in your jurisdiction subject to additional requirements or duties in respect of consumers?
 Are consumer policies subject to restrictions, including any pricing restrictions?
 If so briefly describe the range of protections offered to consumer policyholders

 Generally, all insurance policies are required to incorporate various customer protections including but not limited to the following:

-- The policy shall give details of the insurer’s grievance redressal mechanism to enable the policyholders to raise complaints against the insurers.
+- The policy shall give details of the insurer’s grievance redressal mechanism to enable policyholders to raise complaints against the insurers.

 - The policy shall give details of the Insurance Ombudsman, who is appointed by the Insurance Council to address complaints by the insured against the insurer, in relation to the settlement of claims.

-IRDAI Regulations provide, amongst other obligations, that insurers follow certain practices at the point of sale of the insurance policy to ensure that the insured can understand the terms of the policy properly.
+Further, the Policyholders Regulations provide, amongst other obligations, that insurers follow certain practices at the point of sale of the insurance policy to ensure that the insured can understand the terms of the policy properly.

 In addition to the above, the policyholder has an option of approaching the consumer courts to seek redressal of their disputes with the insurers.